 - What to do if your wheel has been clamped (External link)

-- What happens when the sheriff contacts you
+- What happens when a Sheriff's officer contacts you

-- Find out how to become a sheriff
+- Find out how to become a Sheriff's officer

 - Read the Attorney-General's annual reports on the infringement system